Chris-Tollan/run-tribe/README.md

   ![signup_validation_errors](https://github.com/Chris-Tollan/run-tribe/assets/134441833/b33252c7-d0c2-4d22-a234-904ce392d5ba)

+  -    After some research and discussion with my mentor I was able to confirm that these errors are a result of the form template used in the Django allauth signup form.
+They are not as a result of any the code I have written for this project.
+The signup page has been thoroughly tested and the errors appear to have no impact of the functionality or display of the page.

 ### CSS
 - The CSS code written for this project was tested using the [W3C CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator/) and successfully passed with no errors.